JeremyW1990/aws-kinesis-lab/README.md

 # aws-kinesis-lab

+The client from work raises a request to catch users' behaviors on the webpage, send these big data to the Business Intelligence team.

+Those data will give visual evidence about the efficiency of web layout/design, promotion activity ...

+Let the client give a quick response to the market.

+____

-A lab aims to catch user's actions on webpage.
+This lab aims to catch users' actions on the webpage.
 Users' action information includes button click, page/route navigation, viewpoint staying time, etc.